richantfebriel/weather-app/README.md

 # weather-app
-just an website that can access the api of movie website, that i used from https://openweathermap.org/
+just a website that can access the api of movie website, that i used from https://openweathermap.org/

-here i learn to fetch data from javascript
+here i learn to fetch data from javascript and dom

 try here : https://richantfebriel.github.io/weather-app/